some-natalie/some-natalie/_posts/2022-11-07-blogging-with-codespaces.md

 ### Getting Started

 This is a webpage hosted in [GitHub Pages](https://docs.github.com/en/pages) and built with [Jekyll](https://jekyllrb.com/) - there's _nothing_ special going on here.
 The content is hosted in my [profile](https://github.com/some-natalie/some-natalie) repository[^2], but it could be literally any other repository.
-There's tons of guides about setting up a custom domain, picking a theme for Jekyll, etc. - so I picked a theme to start with and installed Ruby on my laptop, then went to start installing my dependencies only to get this fun error[^3]:
+There's tons of guides about setting up a custom domain, picking a theme for Jekyll, etc. - so I picked a theme to start with and installed Ruby on my laptop, then went to start installing my dependencies only to get this fun error:

 ![bundle-errors](/assets/graphics/2022-11-07-bundle-errors.png)